 As in the three previous financial years already, HORN-BACH's locations in Germany performed significantly better than our network of stores in other European countries once again in the year under report.
 Adjusted growth rates for the months from March to May 2012 showed sharply opposed developments.
 Strong growth in March was followed in April by a weather-induced downturn in sales in a high single-digit percentage range.
 The pleasing performance in May contributed to a virtually unchanged quarterly figure (minus 0.1%), which thus followed on the 11.9% jump in domestic sales one year earlier.
 Sales at the stores in Germany showed a wide range of fluctuations in the second quarter of 2012/2013.
-This was largely due to an unsettled and at times overly wet summer season, a factor that left its mark on garden product sales in particular.
+This was largely due to an unsettled and at times overly wet summer, a factor that left its mark on garden product sales in particular.
 For the second quarter as a whole, however, we managed to post pleasing sales growth, with like-for-like growth of 2.8%.
 By the end of the first six months, our cumulative sales were 1.3% ahead of the previous year's record figure.

 Customer demand was more subdued in the second half of the financial year compared with the strong growth rates seen a year earlier.
-This also reflected the decline in consumer confidence since June 2012.
-The bad news surrounding the euro sovereign debt crisis and the macroeconomic slowdown did not simply pass the Germans by.
+This also reflected the decline in consumer confidence since June 2012, a key indicator that would only recover at the beginning of 2013.
+The bad news surrounding the euro sovereign debt crisis and the macroeconomic slowdown did not simply pass the Germans by, even if their confidence held up well compared with other Europeans.
 Our like-for-like sales performance in Germany in the period from December 2012 to February 2013 was additionally burdened by calendar-related factors - our stores had three business days fewer than in the previous year - and the early onset of what would turn out to be a severe winter.
 In 2012/2013 as a whole, we nevertheless managed to maintain the level of sales achieved following strong growth in the previous year.